RNA Tie Club: Adaptor hypothesis

-Francis Crick proposed the "adaptor hypothesis" (the name given by Brenner) suggesting that some molecule ferried the amino acids around, and put them in the correct order corresponding to the nucleic acid sequence.
-The hypothesis contradicted Gamow's direct DNA template hypothesis positing that DNA could not synthesise proteins directly, but instead requires other molecules, adaptors, to mediate the DNA sequences to amino acid sequences.
+Francis Crick proposed the "adaptor hypothesis" (a name given by Brenner) suggesting that some molecule ferried the amino acids around, and put them in the correct order corresponding to the nucleic acid sequence.
+The hypothesis contradicted Gamow's direct DNA template hypothesis, positing that DNA could not synthesise proteins directly, but instead requires other molecules, adaptors to convert the DNA sequences to amino acid sequences.
 He also suggested that there were such 20 separate adaptor molecules.
-This was later to be found true by Robert Holley and the adaptor molecules were named transfer RNAs (tRNAs).
+This was later confirmed by Robert Holley and the adaptor molecules were named transfer RNAs (tRNAs).

 The typed paper distributed to the members of the RNA Tie Club in January 1955 as "On Degenerate Templates and the Adaptor Hypothesis: A Note for the RNA Tie Club" is described as "one of the most important unpublished articles in the history of science", and "the most famous unpublished paper in the annals of molecular biology."
 Watson recalled, "The most famous of these [unpublished] notes, by Francis, in time would totally change the way we thought about protein synthesis.

 Personal successes

-Many members of the RNA Tie Club achieved professional success, with six of them becoming Nobel laureates, namely Richard Feynman, Melvin Calvin, James Watson, Max Delbruck, Francis Crick and Sydney Brenner.
-However, the ultimate goal of understanding and deciphering the code link between nucleic acids and amino acids was achieved by Marshall Nirenberg, who was not a member of the RNA Tie Club, and received the Nobel Prize in Physiology or Medicine in 1968 with Holley and Har Gobind Khorana.
+Six members of the RNA Tie Club became Nobel laureates: Richard Feynman, Melvin Calvin, James Watson, Max Delbruck, Francis Crick and Sydney Brenner.
+However, the ultimate goal of understanding and deciphering the code linking nucleic acids and amino acids was achieved by Marshall Nirenberg, who was not a member of the RNA Tie Club, and received the Nobel Prize in Physiology or Medicine in 1968 with Holley and Har Gobind Khorana.